pajmd/tips/git/cheatsheet.md

 ### GitHub Ssh Keys
 One of the good things about using ssh keys with GitHub is that it integrates nicely with IDE like VScode.
-After installing ssh key in GitHub IDE like VSCode no longer request credentials while communicating with GitHub.
+After installing ssh key in GitHub, IDEs like VSCode no longer request credentials while communicating with GitHub.
 Idem for git CLI.

 To create a Ssh Key: